 College of Examinations Program

-The College of Examinations program will include both onsite and virtual training sessions on various aspects of the industry, the FINRA examination program and related areas of Member Supervision.
-Participants can expect to have a blended learning experience while enjoying guest speakers and exciting opportunities for networking and team building—all of which will help create connections that will last beyond the program.
+The College of Examinations program includes both onsite and virtual training sessions on various aspects of the industry, the FINRA examination program and related areas of Member Supervision.
+Participants can expect to have a blended learning experience while enjoying guest speakers and exciting opportunities for team building.

 Securities Industry Essentials® (SIE®) Examination materials will be integrated into the program.
 Participants will be provided with SIE preparation materials, study time, and resources through the College of Examinations program.